/

 The LMS problem nobody talks about

-The core issue with traditional learning platforms is not the content.
-It is the delivery.
+The core issue with most traditional learning platforms isn't the content — it's the delivery.

-Learning management systems were designed for a world where employees sat at desks and had time blocked for training.
+Learning management systems were designed for a world where employees sat at desks with time blocked for training.
 That world is shrinking.
-Today's teams are distributed, async, and buried in tool fatigue.
-Adding another portal to the stack creates friction, and friction kills engagement.
+Today's teams are distributed, async, and already stretched across too many tools.
+Adding another portal creates friction, and friction quietly kills engagement.

 Low engagement.
 Course libraries sit untouched.
 Employees bookmark training links, intend to get to them, and never do.
 The LMS dashboard shows enrollments but not genuine usage.